By Howard Hills

 Yet, when he got to the court in his first year he engineered the Balzac ruling in a manner that transgressed against the limits on the court’s power.
 Clearly, he preferred the bench to elected office because he had no limits on his power and could be unrestrained in imposing his will.
-As he did, for example, by ignoring the meaning of the court’s ruling on citizenship a definition of status in Hawaii and Alaska, in order to assign a constitutionally perverse status doctrine on Puerto Rico.
+As he did, for example, by ignoring the meaning of the court’s ruling that citizenship extended the protections of the the U.S. Constitution to Hawaii and Alaska, in order to assign a constitutionally perverse status doctrine on Puerto Rico.

-At least Oliver Wendell Holmes had the integrity to concur in the result of Balzac but not the reasoning in Taft’s opinion.
-I guess Rosen glossed over that fact as well.
+At least Oliver Wendell Holmes had the integrity, when compelled to go along, to concur in the result of Balzac but not the reasoning in Taft’s opinion.
+Rosen glosses over that fact as well.

 Howard Hills served as counsel on domestic and international territorial affairs in the Executive Office of the President, National Security Council and U.S. State Department.
 He is author of Citizens Without A State.